 In recent years our understanding of literacy and technology has been challenged and revised to account for practices that occur in multiple contexts across diverse communities.
-As policy makers, researchers, Ed tech companies, data analysts, students, and educators’ express interest, hopes, and concerns about the teaching and learning with digital tools, this course as a space to investigate research, curriculum and policy as it relates to literacy and technology.
+As policy makers, researchers, Ed tech companies, data analysts, students, and educators’ express interest, hopes, and concerns about teaching and learning with digital tools, we will use this course as a space to investigate research, curriculum and policy as it relates to literacy and technology.

 MSTU 5199: Reimagining Culturally Responsive Approaches to Online Teaching and Learning

 This course is designed to examine culturally responsive approaches to teaching and learning in digital contexts.
 In recent years our understanding of digital literacies and its relationships to culture and societies has been challenged and revised to account for practices that occur in multiple contexts.
 As policy makers, researchers, students, and parents express concerns about the teaching and learning with digital tools in ways that are humanizing and rooted in equity, we will use this course as a space to investigate research that is currently being used to establish curriculum and policy.
 Although many efforts have been made within education to incorporate and examine themes related to equity, achievement and culture, there is far less evidence that suggests how these factors intersect with aspects of teaching and learning in the digital age.